-Serbia: Power utility EPS financial risks restructuring, challenges for the state budget22.
-July 2015. / News Serbia Energy
+Serbia: Power utility EPS financial risks restructuring, challenges for the state budget, News Serbia Energy

 Power utility Elektroprivreda Srbije ( EPS) completed the first of restructuring under the monitoring of EBRD, WB and IMF.
 However financial challenges and issues are yet to be managed in 2016 when the state which is the owner of EPS expects financial consolidation and stock market IPO.